nth-cloud/ng-toggle/DEVELOPER.md

-# Building and Testing ng-toggle-switch
+# Building and Testing ngx-toggle

-This document describes how to set up your development environment to build and test ng-toggle-switch.
+This document describes how to set up your development environment to build and test ngx-toggle.
 It also explains the basic mechanics of using `git`, `node`, and `npm`.

 * [Prerequisite Software](#prerequisite-software)